 Let’s face it; sometimes, exercise is precisely what an expecting mom needs at that moment.
 Whether it’s to relieve lower back pain or to prepare for labor, exercise is highly beneficial.
 And often, yoga is just the ticket.

 In this post, we’ve honed in on ten great prenatal yoga routines that you can do right in your living room.
-So, grab some yoga pants, and let’s get started!
+So, grab some yoga pants, an eco-friendly yoga mat, and let’s get started!

 1. Prenatal Yoga for Beginners

 If you’re not a full-blown yogi, don’t worry!
 Sarah Beth Yoga offers an excellent starter video called Prenatal Yoga for Beginners (10 minute Yoga) Safe for ALL Trimesters.
 Although it’s a simple routine, it’s also incredibly useful, too.
 The sequence includes modifications as well as an easy-to-follow flow.